 Our Concerts and Shows are suitable for everyone.

 Our concerts and shows are truly a unique experience because our hall allows only 80 people and the audience feel like taking part to a private concert.
 Performers are just feet from the spectators.
 After the concert, you can enjoy an aperitivo with the artists and get to know the people behind the music.

-Dinner and Light Dinner are at the Zagara Restaurant, a two-minute walk from our hall.
+An evening full of pleasure and relaxation with different Dinner options.
+Before or after the concert/show at the Zagara Restaurant, a two-minute walk from our hall.